 What's happened

-The NCAA has filed a lawsuit in Indiana to stop DraftKings from using NCAA trademarks like 'March Madness' in its betting products.
-The lawsuit alleges unauthorized use of trademarks to promote sports betting, raising concerns about consumer confusion and NCAA integrity.
+The NCAA filed a lawsuit in Indiana seeking an emergency order to stop DraftKings from using trademarks like 'March Madness' and 'Final Four' in its betting marketing.
+DraftKings claims its use is protected by free speech, while the NCAA argues it causes confusion and falsely suggests endorsement.

 What's behind the headline?